glamod/mdf_reader/docs/tool-overview.rst

 Input data: ``.imma`` files and schemas
 ---------------------------------------

-The tool has been created to read meteorological data from `ICOADS <https://icoads.noaa.gov/r3.html>`_ stored in the ``.imma`` format, please read the `following guide <https://icoads.noaa.gov/e-doc/imma/R3.0-imma1.pdf>`_ to know more details regarding the database and the data format.
+The tool has been created to read meteorological data from ICOADS_ stored in the ``.imma`` format, please read the `following guide`_ to know more details regarding the database and the data format.

 Each meteorological report in ICOADS can come from multiple countries, sources and platforms and each report has a source ID (SID) and a deck (DCK) number assigned.
 “Deck” was originally referred to a punched card deck, but is now used as the primary field to track ICOADS data **collections**.
 Each deck may contain a single Source ID (SID) or a mixture of SIDs.

 The data stored in the ``.imma`` format is stored as a fixed width and/or a field delimited file.
-The mdf_reader reads the data, organise it into sections and validates them against a declared data model (also referred here as **schema**) which can be source ID and deck dependent.
+The **mdf_reader** reads the data, organise it into sections and validates them against a declared data model (also referred here as **schema**) which can be source ID and deck dependent.

 The **core** meteorological variables stored in the ``.imma`` format can be read by using the general ``imma1`` schema included in this tool.

 **Supplemental metadata attachments** require a specific **schema** customized to read supplemental metadata from a specific source and deck ("collection").
 Several **schemas** are already included in this tool in order to read 18th century ship meteorological metadata.

-All schemas are located under the following directory: ``~/mdf_reader/data_models/lib/``
+All schemas are located under the following directory: ``mdf_reader/data_models/library/``

-.. note:: For each SID-DCK number the data model or schema use to read supplemental metadata will different. e.g. to read metadata from the `US Maury <https://icoads.noaa.gov/maury.html>`_ Ship data collection SID 69 and DCK 701, we will use the schema ``imma_d701``)
+.. note:: For each SID-DCK number the data model or schema use to read supplemental metadata will different. e.g. to read metadata from the `US Maury`_ Ship data collection SID 69 and DCK 701, we will use the schema ``imma_d701``)

 Output:
 -------

-The output of the mdf_reader is a python object with three attributes:
+The output of the **mdf_reader** is a python object with three attributes:

-• **data**: python `pandas.DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_ with data values.
+• **data**: python pandas.DataFrame_ with data values.
-• **atts**: `python dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with attributes of each of the output elements inherited from the input data model **schema**.
+• **atts**: `python dictionary`_ with attributes of each of the output elements inherited from the input data model **schema**.
 • **mask**: boolean DF with the results of the validation of each of the data model elements in its columns.